janovekj/fini/docs/step-by-step-tutorial.md

     <div>
       <input
         value={loginMachine.context.email}
-        onChange={event => loginMachine.emailChanged(event.target.value)}
+        onChange={event => loginMachine.changeEmail(event.target.value)}
       />
       <input
         value={loginMachine.context.password}
-        onChange={event => loginMachine.passwordChanged(event.target.value)}
+        onChange={event => loginMachine.changePassword(event.target.value)}
       />
-      <button onClick={loginMachine.submitted}>Submit</button>
+      <button onClick={loginMachine.submit}>Submit</button>
     </div>
   );
 };
 ```

 There are a couple of new things to go over here.
 First of all, we're using a string shorthand to define the next state for our machine.
 This is handy when there aren't any context updates required for the event.
-Secondly, we've added the (for now empty) `submitted` state.
+Secondly, we've added the (for now empty) `submitting` state.
 And finally, we've added a simple button to dispatch the event for us.

 You might however notice that something is missing: we're not actually doing any requests to the server!
 Let's go right ahead and create our first _side-effect_ 💯